capocasa/cgui/README.md

 -------------------

 This is intended as a base example.
 For a real app deployed to real users, I would probably take this exact setup and put it onto a linux server, and run it with a git hook.
 I would also add the OSX app to a DMG image, and the linux binary to a tarball to have finished app packages as soon as I push my code.

+Having a docker image available with all toolchains installed that works out of the box would be really nice, for those who enjoy using docker.
+That would be especially great for a build server.

 Another area that could be looked into is automatic updates, but I do notice that often enough, users don't want automatic updates.
 And since your code is not exposed to the internet, it might be perfectly workable to let your users update manually.